Manage every aspect of your school's critical data.

 Under the 6-month waterfall cycle that was previously used, subject matter experts and the customer care team would workshop prior to each major release.
 This allowed them to get up to speed on all of the new features and changes, so that they are able to support customers post-general release.

-With monthly releases, the customer care team have to be more in tune with features earlier in the process, as they’re being developed, ensuring that they’re across every change in each monthly release – and that support, customer communication, and documentation is ready in time for the shorter cycle.
+With monthly releases, the customer care team has to be more in tune with features earlier in the process as they’re being developed, ensuring that they’re across every change in each monthly release and that support, customer communication, and documentation are ready in time for the shorter cycle.

 Advice for anyone undergoing a similar change management process:

-Whether you’re changing a core process or introducing new software, Brad’s main piece of advice was to always do your research.
+Whether you’re changing a core process or introducing new software, Brad’s main piece of advice is to always do your research.

-Many people can share a horror story of going through a change led by someone who wants to do something new, but doesn’t understand how things are currently done or why.
-For changes to be well-received and actually stick, it’s important to be able to quantify what will improve or change, what worked or didn’t work with the existing process, and be able to explain this to everyone involved.
+Many people can share a horror story of going through a change led by someone who wants to do something new but doesn’t understand how things are currently done or why.
+For changes to be well-received and actually stick, it’s important to be able to quantify what will improve or change, what worked or didn’t work with the existing process, and explain this to everyone involved.

 “Make sure everyone can get a clear understanding of the changes, and you have the research to prove what kind of positives can happen.
 Even though it may be painful at the start, it’s worth the effort.”